-SENDCO - Laura Lindley

-lindleyl@maghullhigh.com 0151 527 3955
+SENCO - Laura Lindley lindleyl@maghullhigh.com 0151 527 3955

-In collaboration with the Head Teacher (Ms D Aspinall) and the Governing Body, the SENDCO plays a key role in determining the strategic development of SEN policy and the shape of the provision to meet the needs profile at Maghull High.
+In collaboration with the Head Teacher (Mr M Kay) and the Governing Body, the SENCO plays a key role in determining the strategic development of SEND policy and the shape of the provision to meet the needs profile at Maghull High School.
 The key responsibilities include:

-- Overseeing the day to day operation of the school's SEN policy - Liaising with and advising fellow teachers - Leading the Inclusion Team of Assistant SENDCO, Higher Level Teaching Assistants (HLTAs), Teaching Assistants (TA3s) and Teaching Assistants (TA2s) - Coordinating provision for pupils with special educational needs - Overseeing all the records on students with special educational needs - Monitoring and reviewing the progress of all SEND learning including completion of statuary annual EHCP reviews - Liaising with parents - Contributing to the in-service training of teaching and non-teaching staff - Liaising with external agencies such as Educational Psychologist, Speech Therapy Social Services etc.
+- Overseeing the day-to-day operation of the school's SEND policy - Liaising with and advising fellow teachers - Leading the Inclusion Team of Assistant SENCO, Higher Level Teaching Assistants (HLTAs), Teaching Assistants (TA3s) and Teaching Assistants (TA2s) - Coordinating provision for students with special educational needs and disabilities - Overseeing all the records on students with SEND - Monitoring and reviewing the progress of all SEND learning, including completion of statuary annual EHCP reviews - Liaising with parents - Contributing to the in-service training of teaching and non-teaching staff

-- Coordinating the school response on securing, where appropriate, additional specific support including HNF/EHCP or a change of provision. - Quality assurance of SEND provision across whole school - Completion of Access Arrangements applications and related gathering of evidence to support baileyj@maghullhigh.com 0151 527 3955
+- Liaising with external agencies such as Educational Psychologist, Speech Therapy Social Services etc. - Coordinating the school response on securing, where appropriate, additional specific support including HNF/EHCP or a change of provision. - Quality assurance of SEND provision across whole school - Completion of Access Arrangements applications and related gathering of evidence to support

-Assistant SENDCO - Jo Bailey
+Assistant SENCO - Jo Bailey baileyj@maghullhigh.com